DAGWorks-Inc/burr/docs/concepts/actions.rst

 - use the class-based API when you want to leverage inheritance or parameterize the action in more powerful ways

 -------------------
-Class-based actions
+Class-Based Actions
 -------------------

-You can define an action by implementing the ``Action`` class:
+You can define an action by implementing the :py:class:`Action <burr.core.action.Action>` class:

 .. code-block:: python